-Uppsala domkyrka (Uppsala Cathedral) is the largest and tallest cathedral in Scandinavia.
+Uppsala Cathedral (Uppsala domkyrka) is the largest and tallest cathedral in the Nordic countries.
 Construction on the cathedral began around 1270, with consecration taking place in 1435.
-The church towers we added at a later time period.
-No one knows what the medieval cathedral looked like at the time of its consecration.
-There are no known drawings still in existence.
-The cathedral has undergone several major renovations.
-Sweden left the Roman Catholic Church in the 1500s and this had a major impact on the appearance of the cathedral during various periods.
+The church towers were added later in the 15th century.
+The exterior of the medieval cathedral is unknown.
+The building has undergone several major restaurations.
+Also, the fact that the church of Sweden became Evangelical Lutheran in the 1500s has had an impact on the appearance of the cathedral.

-The cathedral's treasures include the reliquary shrine of Erik the Holy and a pulpit from the Baroque period.
-The Skattkammaren (Treasury) museum is situated in the cathedral’s north tower and is home to to one of Europe’s finest collections of medieval church fabrics.
-In addition to the unique textiles and gold and silver objects used in the cathedral's worship services, there are a number of unique objects.
-Queen Margareta's golden dress is the world's only preserved evening gown from the Middle Ages and the so-called Sture Clothes are the only complete collection of men’s wear that survives from the Renaissance.
+The Treasury (Skattkammaren) is situated in the cathedral's north tower and houses one of Europe's finest collections of medieval church fabrics.
+Some profane textiles are also on display: Queen Margaret's golden dress is the world's only preserved evening gown from the Middle Ages and the Sture garments are the only complete men's fashion wear that survives from the Renaissance.

-In the church porch of the cathedral, you will find the cathedral gift shop, where you can purchase gifts and souvenirs, many related to the cathedral or the Skattkammaren (Treasury) museum in the north tower.
-The cathedral café is located in the building next to the main entrance.
+Just inside the main entrance, you will find the cathedral gift shop (Katedralbutiken), where you can purchase gifts and souvenirs, CD recordings and tickets for concerts.
+The cathedral café (Katedralkaféet) run by Uppsala City Mission is located in the building next to the main entrance.

 Facilities Disabled persons